richtr/doe/README.md

 Once the page loads, enable 'Always allow popups for richtr.github.io' and reload the page!

+NOTE: The relevant code snippet that loads this emulator (if '?emulator' is present in the URL) can be viewed [here](https://github.com/richtr/Marine-Compass/blob/master/index.html#L91-L99).

 ## Usage
 Step 1.
 Add the injection script to the web page you want to test: